Meeting the Man Who Cared for Survivors of the Anders Breivik Attacks

 Anders Breivik leaving an Oslo courthouse in a police car in 2011 (Photo via)

 On the 22nd of July, 2011, right-wing extremist Anders Breivik detonated a bomb in downtown Oslo, killing eight people.
-He then drove 25 miles to Utøya island, where the ruling Labour Party’s Youth Rally was being held, and began an hour-long shooting spree that ended in the deaths of 69 more people, most of them teenagers.
+He then drove 40 kilometres to Utøya island, where the ruling Labour Party’s Youth Rally was being held, and began an hour-long shooting spree that ended in the deaths of 69 more people, most of them teenagers.

 Videos by VICE